cgguia04/mock-galaxy-catalog/README.md

  ---

  ## What's next
- The next stage will involve:
+ The next stage will involve:s
- - Generating Gaussian fields from $P(k,z)$
- - Applying log-normal transformations
+ - Using galaxy bias expansion to create a galaxy field
- - Constructing mock galaxy catalogs in redshift slices
+ - Constructing mock galaxy catalogs with Poisson sampling

  ---